JQiue/jqiue-notes/docs/math-english/nce.md

 Tell Mary we'll be late for dinner this evening.
 I'm afraid I don't understand.
 Hasn't Mary told you?
-She invited Charloate and me to dinner this evening.
+She invited Charlotte and me to dinner this evening.
 I said I would be at your house at six o'clock, but the boss wants me to do some extra work.
 I'll have to stay at the offce.